apache/flink/docs/setup/config.md

 ## Advanced Options

+### Managed Memory

+By default, Flink allocates a fraction of 0.7 of the total memory configured via `taskmanager.heap.mb` for its managed memory.
+Managed memory helps Flink to run the operators efficiently.
+It prevents OutOfMemoryExceptions because Flink knows how much memory it can use to execute operations.
+If Flink runs out of managed memory, it utilizes disk space.
+Using managed memory, some operations can be performed directly on the raw data without having to deserialize the data to convert it into Java objects.
+All in all, managed memory improves the robustness and speed of the system.

+The default fraction for managed memory can be adjusted using the `taskmanager.memory.fraction` parameter.
+An absolute value may be set using `taskmanager.memory.size` (overrides the fraction parameter).
+If desired, the managed memory may be allocated outside the JVM heap.
+This may improve performance in setups with large memory sizes.

+- `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on the JVM's heap space for sorting, hash tables, and caching of intermediate results.
+If unspecified (-1), the memory manager will take a fixed ratio of the heap memory available to the JVM, as specified by `taskmanager.memory.fraction`.
+(DEFAULT: -1)

+- `taskmanager.memory.fraction`: The relative amount of memory that the task manager reserves for sorting, hash tables, and caching of intermediate results.
+For example, a value of 0.8 means that TaskManagers reserve 80% of the JVM's heap space for internal data buffers, leaving 20% of the JVM's heap space free for objects created by user-defined functions.
+(DEFAULT: 0.7) This parameter is only evaluated, if `taskmanager.memory.size` is not set.

+- `taskmanager.memory.off-heap`: If set to `true`, the task manager allocates memory which is used for sorting, hash tables, and caching of intermediate results outside of the JVM heap.
+For setups with larger quantities of memory, this can improve the efficiency of the operations performed on the memory (DEFAULT: false).

+### Other

 - `taskmanager.tmp.dirs`: The directory for temporary files, or a list of directories separated by the systems directory delimiter (for example ':'
 (colon) on Linux/Unix).
 If multiple directories are specified, then the temporary